By Michael Heraghty on December 7th, 2017

 Different customers may have different settings, and individual users may have restrictions or privileges.
 Software with a zoo of configurations can be hard to test.

 Test with internal users who aren’t involved in the product.
-The folks in departments like Finance and Admin departments should have absorbed a little domain knowledge.
-In any case, you can test elements such as layout and navigation.
+Folks in Finance and Admin departments should have absorbed a little domain knowledge.
+In any case, you can test layout and navigation.
 As Steve Krug puts it: “Recruit loosely, and grade on a curve.”

-Test with students, especially those pursuing a course relating to the software’s domain.
-For example, if your software is aimed at lawyers, test with law students.
+Test with students, especially those pursuing a course relating to your target domain.
+If your software is aimed at lawyers, test with law students.
 Now you are grading higher up the curve!

-By showing the results of your testing with internal users and/or students, you can make a compelling argument about the benefits of usability testing, which leads to my next tip…
+Educate by doing.
+By involving colleagues in the process, and/or showing them the results of your early-stage testing, you can make a compelling argument about the benefits of usability testing, which leads to my next tip…

-Test a generic version of the product — since the number of tests is limited, and the findings are applicable across customers.
-Find other ways to validate specific customizations and configurations, for example using Google Analytics.
+Test a generic version of the product, since the number of tests is limited, and the findings are applicable across customers.
+Find other ways to validate customizations and configurations — for example using Google Analytics (how many people really click on that toggle?).

-Usability testing for enterprise software is still not as common practice, and faces many obstacles.
-You will need to employ “guerilla” tactics, and get your sales people onside, in order to include this valuable UX method in your process.
+Usability testing for enterprise software is still not a common research method, and would-be practitioners encounter many obstacles.
+To succeed, you may need to employ “guerilla” tactics, and win support from your sales team.